 Curious to learn more about other small mammals?
 Read our list of chipmunk facts and hedgehog facts.

-Moles have a long, pointed snout well-suited for digging through the soil, locating their prey and other moles.
+Moles have a long, pointed snout well-suited for digging through the soil to locate their prey and other moles.
 This specialized snout helps them efficiently navigate through the earth while burrowing and foraging.

 The Coast Mole has successfully adapted to coastal habitats, thriving in environments near the sea.
 With its exceptional digging abilities, the Hairy-tailed Mole constructs intricate tunnels for foraging and nesting purposes.
-Lastly, the Star-nosed Mole (which also features in our list of ugly animals) intrigues us with its unique nose, which it expertly uses to catch prey and navigate its underground world.
+Lastly, the Star-nosed Mole (also in our list of ugly animals) intrigues us with its unique nose, which it expertly uses to catch prey and navigate its underground world.

 As you have read, no mole rats are mentioned because they are not part of the mole family and are more closely related to porcupines.